-With the year coming to a close, it’s time to look ahead into what awaits us in 2015 and how we can spend the rest of the year better preparing for it.
+It’s always a good time to look ahead into what awaits us in the future of social media and how we can better prepare for it.

 Rather than just include my own predictions, as Community Manager for the CEO Registry’s SocialMedia.CEO community of social business leaders, I decided to reach out to the social media CEOs and see what their vision holds for all of us.

-Without further adieu, here are 10 social media predictions for 2015 from 10 social media CEOs:
+Without further adieu, here are 10 social media predictions from 10 social media CEOs:

 DaveKerpen.CEO, Likeable Local :